mediulus/Train-Together/src/concepts/TrainingRecords/TrainingRecordsConcept.md

                   - athlete exists
                   - athlete has role = athlete
                 effects: edits or logs an athlete's data from that day with the corresponding log values

+              listEntries(userId: ID, from: Date, to: Date, from: Date): AthleteData[]
+                requires:
+                     - athlete exists
+                     - athlete has data
+                effects: returns all of the athletes data from the start date to the end date